ndrochak/json-api/format/index.md

 In addition, a resource object **MAY** contain any of these top-level members:

 * `"attributes"`: an "attributes object" representing some of the resource's data.
-* `"relationships": a "relationships object" describing relationships between the resource and other JSON API resources.
+* `"relationships"`: a "relationships object" describing relationships between the resource and other JSON API resources.
 * `"links"`: a "links object" containing URLs related to the resource.
 * `"meta"`: non-standard meta-information about a resource that can not be